o-k-88/o-k-88/README.md

 A problem-solver and results-oriented team member with a passion for quality and a great ability to communicate with customers in a friendly and highly professional manner.💽🖱️

-Skills: VUE JS / REACT / JS / HTML / CSS
+Skills: JS / HTML / CSS / BOOTSTRAP / WORDPRESS / VUE JS.

+Preprocessors: SCSS, SASS.

+Tools: GULP / GIT / NPM / DEBUGGING TOOLS

+Graphic redactors: FIGMA / PHOTOSHOP / INDESIGN.

 - 🌱 I’m currently learning VUE JS
 - 📫 How to reach me: okyrylenko2022@gmail.com